vikingdata/articles/databases/mysql/MySQL_free_space.md

 _**by Mark Nielsen
 Original Copyright November 2024**_

-If MySQL has one-file-per-table enabled, this is a simple way to reclaim diskspace.
+If MySQL has innodb_file_per_table enabled, this is a simple way to reclaim diskspace.
 It makes a temporary lock, so its good to monitor the process.
 Sometimes table statistics don't get updated right away, so the calculations may not reflect was is really in the tables.